gonasooc/TIL/git/Git & Github 실무 활용 완벽 가이드 by Udemy.md

 - If you want to undo both the commits AND the actual changes in your files, you can use the **—hard** option.
 - for example, **git reset —hard HEAD~1** will delete the last commit and associated changes.

+## Git Revert로 커밋 원래대로 복구하기

+### Git Revert

+- **git revert** is similar to **git reset** in that they both “undo” changes, but they accomplish it in different ways.
+- **git reset** actually moves the branch pointer backwards, eliminating commits.
+- **git revert** instead creates a brand new commit which reverses / undos the changes from a commit, Because it results in a new commit, you will be prompted to enter a commit message.
+- 이건 기본적으로 변경사항을 실행 취소하는 새로운 커밋을 만드는 것 → 일반적으로 협업 시 git revert를 사용

+### Which One Should I Use?

+- Both **git reset** and **git revert** help us reverse changes, but there is a significant difference when it comes to collaboration (which we have yet to discuss but is coming up soon!)
+- **If you wnat to reverse some commits that other people already have on their machines, you should use revert.**
+- If you want to reverse commits that you haven’t shared with others, use reset and no one will ever know.

+# 섹션11: Github의 기초

+## Github는 어떤 역할을 할까?

+### What Is Github?

+- Github is a hosting platform for git repositories.
+You can put your own Git repos on Github and access them from anywhere and share them with people around the world.
+- Beyond hosting repos, Github also provides additional collaboration features that are not native to Git (but are super useful).
+Basically, Github helps people share and collaborate on repos.

+## Git Clone으로 Github Repo 복제하기

+### Cloning

+- So far we’ve created our own Git repositories from scratch, but often we want to get a **local copy of an existing repository** instead.
+- To do this, we can clone a remote repository hosted on Github or similar websites.
+All we need is a URL that we can tell Git to clone for use.

+## Github 설정: SSH 구성

+### SSH Keys

+- You need to be authenicated on Github to do certain operations, like pushing up code from your local machine.
+Your terminal will prompt you every single time for your Github email and password, unless…
+- You generate and configure an SSH key!
+Once configured, you can connect to Github without having to supply your username / password.

+## Git Remote 집중 학습

+### Remote

+- Before we can push anything up to Github, we need to tell Git about our remote repository on Github.
+We need to setup a “destination” to push up to.
+- In Git, we refer to these “destinations” as remotes.
+Each remote is simply a URL where a hosted repository lives.

+### Viewing Remotes

+- To view any existing remotes for you repository, we can run **git remote** or **git remote -v** (verbose, for more info)
+- This just displays a list of remotes.
+If you haven’t added any remotes yet, you won’t see anything!